 Many times in divorce proceedings a family law/divorce court will order one spouse to pay the debts of the other spouse, either as part of the domestic support obligation or as an “equalization” of the marital assets/debts.

-It does not–and cannot–affect third parties, such as credit card companies.
+It does not, and cannot, affect third parties such as credit card companies.

-If you had a legal obligation to pay on the credit cards (or any other debts) before your divorce, then you still have a legal obligation after.
-The family law court created an obligation between your ex-spouse AND YOU (in the form of paying your credit card debts).
+If you had a legal obligation to pay on the credit cards or any other debts before your divorce (whether because they are in your name or by virtue of Community Property laws), then you still have a legal obligation after.
+The family law court created an obligation between you and your ex-spouse only (in the form of paying your credit card debts).

 Whether or not you can seek any remedy against your ex-spouse under these circumstances depends on exactly what the nature of the family law court order was (i.e. whether for support, or simply an equalization obligation).

 If it was for support, then you can go right back into family law court and seek a remedy there (most likely it will be to have the ex-spouse pay additional support to you, which is not dischargeable in their bankruptcy case).